Technician49/scribbles/Protocol scribbles v0.9.md

 Not really secure but perhaps invented for service engineers in the field without random generator.
 Without this, the plain text inserts will not work.

-## [Dispense:accountnr:money] or [Dispense:accountnr:money-hash]
+## [Dispense:accountnr:money] or [Dispense:accountnr:money:hash]
 This one is so cool!! we probably can fake a message to have the ATM dispense actual money.
 There seems to be a limit up until 250,- (so 250.00) according to the documentation we  .. eeuh.. found.

-Any amount abover 250,- **requires a SHA1 calculation** over the fields in this exact form "accountnumber:amount" without the quotes.
+Any amount abover 250,- **requires a SHA1 calculation** over the fields in this exact form "accountnumber:amount" without the quotes and including the : character.
 SHA1 calculator e.g. at https://emn178.github.io/online-tools/sha1.html
 Give the command like this:
-> [Dispense:accountnr:money-hash]
+> [Dispense:accountnr:money:hash]

 Account number must be a valid one.
 There must be a way to get those..
 The decimals in the money seems depicted as 123.50 so a dot '.' and not a comma ','